anoma/namada/documentation/specs/src/base-ledger/replay-protection.md

 ### Wrapper-bound InnerTx

 The solution is to tie an `InnerTx` to the corresponding `WrapperTx`.
 By doing so, it becomes impossible to rewrap an inner transaction and, therefore, all the attacks related to this practice would be unfeasible.
-This mechanism requires eight times less space in storage (only a 64 bit counter for the wrapper tx) and only one check on the wrapper counter in protocol.
+This mechanism requires even less space in storage (only a 64 bit counter for every address signing wrapper transactions) and only one check on the wrapper counter in protocol.
 As a con, it requires communication between the signer of the inner transaction and that of the wrapper during the transaction construction.
 This solution also imposes a strict ordering on the wrapper transactions issued by a same address.

 To do so we will have to change the current definition of the two tx structs to the following: